mutebironald/bookameal/README.md

 # Book-A-Meal

-> Book-A-Meal is an application that allows Users to book a meal of their choice.
+> Book-A-Meal is an application that allows Users/customers  to book a meal of their choice from the caterers registered on the App.

 ## Features